elipinska/codeclan_project_2_ghost_sweeper/README.md

 # GhostSweeper
 GhostSweeper game written in Java for Android (project 2 from CodeClan's 16-week software development course).
-Game logic based on the classic Minesweeper - the player navigates the board as they uncover the tiles and try to trap all evil spirits lurking in the shadows.
+Game logic is based on the classic Minesweeper - the player navigates the board as they uncover the tiles and try to trap all evil spirits lurking in the shadows.

 ## Learning objectives
 - build a complete app in Android Studio,